 Art Director Alan Waldie and Copywriter Mike Cozens were one of the teams given the task.

-I said we’ve got something.
-It’s probably not quite ready.
-It’s a bit different.
 It’s dare I say, a bit advanced.
-I’ll need to explain it”
+I’ll need to explain it”.

 “You won’t need to explain” said Ritchie “Let‘s have a look”.